Pre-commit

 -

 The sample file already contains 4 hooks.
-Make sure you understand what each do and if you need them at all.
+Make sure you understand what each does and if you need them at all.

 -